VitodAlighieri/dotfiles/README.md

+{ WORK IN PROGRESS}

 # Vito Alighieri's dotfiles

-This repository contains my personal dotfiles and a completely automated method to install and sync them using Ansible.
+> This repository contains my personal dotfiles and a completely automated method to install and sync them using Ansible.

 ## Features